What you Need to Know before you book!

 What is the booking/payment process?

-First you ask all the questions you have to Michel, who handles all the inquiries.
-He lives 1.5 hour south of Punta el Custodio, has spent many, many long weekends at all the houses at Punta el Custodio with his little family since 2009, so he knows our community very well.
+First, you ask all the questions you have to Michel, who handles all the inquiries.
+He lives 1.5 hours south of Punta el Custodio, has spent many, many long weekends at all the houses at Punta el Custodio with his little family since 2009, so he knows our community very well.

 Once you decide to book, we will block the dates, send you the rental contract and payment info.
 We ask for a 50% deposit to secure the dates for you, the last 50% plus a refundable damage deposit of $400 USD are due 8 weeks before arrival.
-You will receive a reminder by that time.
+You will receive a reminder then.

-You can pay by sending a cheque to the owner in the US for all houses except Casa Sonrisa and Casa Iguana, at no extra cost.
-You can also deposit through paypal, then we require an extra payment fee of 4% of the rent.
-You can pay through our VRBO listing for 6 of the 8 houses too, but then you will have to pay 4 – 10% extra on commissions and fees.
+You can pay by sending a cheque to the owner in the US for all houses except for Casa Sonrisa, at no extra cost.
+You can deposit through PayPal for all 8 houses, then we require an extra payment fee of 4% of the rent.
+If you don’t feel comfortable to send cheques/pay through PayPal, then you can pay through our listings on VRBO.com too.
+VRBO does charge between 4 – 10% extra on service fees.
+Only Casa Colibri and Casa Don Juan are not listed on VRBO, the other 6 houses are.

 How do I order/pay for the meal plan, airport transfers and excursions?

-For the meal plan Ismael will need to know number of people, how many are under 13 or 5 years old.
-If you want him to arrange airport transfers he needs to know names/flight number/date/time of arrival/departure.
+For the meal plan, Ismael will need to know the number of people, how many are under 13 or 5 years old.
+If you want him to arrange airport transfers he needs to know the names/flight number/date/time of arrival/departure.
 If you ordered an airport transfer there will be a driver waiting immediately after customs at Vallarta airport with a sign with your name on it.

 You pay for the food plan during your stay, in cash, to Ismael.
 If you have special food wishes, let Ismael know upfront, or tell your housekeeper/cook during your stay.